 This year’s class was also a mix of users and non-users, but many were unaware of what, if any, social media marketing strategy their employers were using.
 Many had jobs that were outside of marketing and as such were outside the loop in this area.

 In both cases, we had a lively debate about the pros and cons of using social media marketing.
 If I had to characterize these debates, I would say those who were in small businesses were more open to the possibilities social media presented in spite of any concerns they may have had.
-The corporate employees tended to be more skeptical and unsure how they could utilize it in their current role even if they used social media for personal use.
+The corporate employees tended to be more skeptical and unsure of how they could utilize it in their current role even if they used social media for personal use.

 Size Does Matter…